 California advances bill to cap consumer loan interest rates

-The California Senate has advanced legislation to cap interest rates for consumer loans.
+The California Senate advanced legislation Friday to cap interest rates for consumer loans, a measure that supporters say is designed to blunt predatory lending practices.

-The bill caps interest rates for payday and other loans at roughly 38 percent.
-The cap will fluctuate slightly depending on a key interest rate set by the Federal Reserve.
-It affects loans between $2,500 and $9,999.
+The bill would cap consumer loan interest rates at 36 percentage points above the main interest rate set by the Federal Reserve, which is currently around 2%.
 Consumer advocacy groups say some loan companies charge interest rates as high as 225%.
-They say the proposal is aimed at stopping predatory lending practices.

-But opponents of the bill, including chambers of commerce representing black and Hispanic Californians, say the rate cap could cut some people's access to loans.

-Loan companies would also be required to offer the borrower a credit education seminar.
+It would apply to loans between $2,500 and $9,999 and it would also require lenders to offer borrowers a credit education summary.

-It will receive a final vote in the state Assembly later Friday.
+The bill is expected to get a final vote in the state Assembly later Friday before going to Democratic Gov. Gavin Newsom.

+Critics of the bill, including black and Hispanic chambers of commerce, argued a rate cap could put some lenders out of business and cut off loan options for vulnerable Californians.
+Other critics suggested it could harm people's ability to build credit.

+"I would suggest that we not feign naivete about credit," Democratic Sen. Holly Mitchell said in response to critics.
+"To assert or assume that you can earn credit by being taken advantage of someone who is going to charge you 200% on a $2,500 loan is just not the case."

 Comments